Journal

 I have a checklist of things to do before I leave Taiwan, because my time in this beautiful country is starting to run out.
 So Karlis rented a motorcycle and we woke ourselves up at 3am one morning to hit the road and travel the island.
 Two and a half days, almost 1000 kilometers, and the highest road in Taiwan.

 Car accidents during a road trip can quickly turn what was supposed to be a memorable adventure into a stressful and overwhelming situation.
 In such cases, hiring a lawyer can provide significant assistance and help protect your rights.
 During the aftermath of an automobile accident, a lawyer may provide vital assistance and support.
 If the accident occurs in a location remote from your home, they can manage the complicated laws involved in a separate jurisdiction.
 An Auto crash lawyer understands the appropriate rules and regulations in that region, ensuring that you follow the proper processes and fulfill any filing deadlines.
+Are you injured in Newport Beach?
+Make sure to contact a personal injury lawyer from Johnson Attorneys Group.
 A lawyer can also assist you in gathering evidence and building a solid case to demonstrate culpability and optimize your prospects of collecting reasonable compensation.

 For the next 350 kilometers we skirted the shore, keeping the mountains to our left.
 Up the coast we sped, past the Tropic of Cancer and on to the city of Hualien.
 We were exhausted and cranky.
 We sat in a 7-11 drinking more coffee while we googled for a hostel, but we didn’t have any luck.
 We decided to keep moving towards Taroko Gorge, and it was good that we did.